ThomasVan2/Fullstack-Fishing-Application/SCREENSHOTS.md

 # Screenshots

 ## Homepage
-__Navigation Bar:__ Users can navigate the site through links to "Home," "Explore Fish," "Log My Catch," "Profile," and "Logout."
+__Navigation Bar:__ Users can navigate the site through links to "Home," "Explore Fish," "Log My Fish," "Profile," and "Logout."

-__Interactive Carousel:__ A carousel highlights "Popular Catches" where users can interact with different fish species and potentially log their own catches.
+__Interactive Carousel:__ A carousel highlights "Popular Fish" where users can interact with different fish species and potentially log their own catches.

 __Call-to-Action Buttons:__ Two prominent buttons, "Explore Fish" and "Log My Catch," direct users to discover more fish species and record their fishing activities, respectively.